 But they didn't have to tell me that.
-I felt it the moment I stepped foot in their aircraft and I experienced it throughout the duration of the flight.
+I felt it when I stepped foot in their aircraft, and I experienced it throughout the flight.
 They delivered on their positioning promise.

 Start with a strong positioning statement.
 Determine your company's "it" factor.
 What qualities differentiate your business?
 Here are some questions to answer that will help you nail it down:

 Once you have a strong positioning statement, you're ready to execute.
-Your positioning should lead your content development, digital marketing efforts, social media presence, customer service and company culture.
+Your positioning should lead your content development, digital marketing efforts, social media presence, customer service, and company culture.
 In short, it should involve absolutely everyone and everything you do at your company.
 That's how your prospects and customers will take notice.

 Feeling a little lost?
 Look to your buyer personas—these semi-fictional representations of your ideal customer based on research and real data about your existing customers.
 If you haven't already, developing your buyer personas is a great way to figure out what your customers think your "it" factor truly is!
 Here's the last article you'll ever need on buyer personas.